oeloeloel/forked/README.md

   * Show or hide buttons based on conditions
 * Buttons can link to other parts of the story or run code
 * Track the player's progress through the story
+* Automatically save the player's progress so they can continue playing where they left off

 ## Getting started
 To begin: